Hamisi Constituency: History

 The name Hamisi refers to Hamisi Division or sub-county of Vihiga County which is overseen by a District Officer.
 The name Hamisi also refers to Hamisi constituency which is represented in the Kenya National Assembly by a Member of Parliament.
 The name Hamisi also refers to the Administrative Capital of Hamisi Constituency where majority of government offices in the Division are located.
 The name Hamisi itself was derived from a trader who run a shop in the area from the early days of colonialism.
 The typical way the Tiriki refer to Hamisi is "Wa-Hamisi" which means the place of Hamisi.

 Administrative

 Tiriki is located in the Republic of Kenya in Vihiga County.
 Vihiga County is one of the five counties that formed the former Western Province.
 The other counties in the former Western Province are Kakamega (which Vihiga was previously a part of), Bungoma, and Busia.
 Trans-Nzoia County is located in the former Rift Valley but has a majority Abaluyia population.
 Nandi County in the former Rift Valley province also has a sizable but minority Abaluyia population.

-Location and altitude

-Hamisi lies at a latitude of 0.09°N and a longitude of 34.85°E. The average altitude is 1740 m above sea level.

-Weather

-Daily temperatures average a low of 12 C and a high of 24 C meaning the weather is very pleasant and mild.
-Rainfall ranges from a low of about 4 cm in February to a high of about 12 cm in October.
-October and April have over 20 days of rainfall.
-January and February average about 10 days of rainfall.